saifeemustafaq/LearnerLibraryBeta/Containers_Kubernetes/README.md

 # Containers and Kubernetes

+"A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another." - [source](https://www.docker.com/resources/what-container/).
 As a student when you are working on long term projects, you will need to learn about containers.
 Containers will make it easier to deploy your applications which are complex in nature.
-Containers is becoming increasingly popular in the cloud development field as they provide isolated environment hence testing and reproducing becomes much easier and save you time.
+You application might be required to run in different computing environment, and containerization helps you to package your software and all it's dependencies into a single package.

+You don't have to worry about setting up all the dependencies everytime you want to execute your application.

+"Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+It has a large, rapidly growing ecosystem.
+Kubernetes services, support, and tools are widely available." - [source](https://kubernetes.io/docs/concepts/overview/)
+Once you have containerized your application, you might want to deploy it in a way where it can be ewasily scaled up and down across clusters of computers.

-Learn more about AWS offerings about Containers and Kubernetes -
+You can learn more about Container and Kubernetes services by visiting -
 - [Amazon Elastic Container Service (Amazon ECS)](https://aws.amazon.com/ecs/)
 - [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/)
 - [AWS Fargate](https://aws.amazon.com/fargate/)